akikuno/DAJIN2/docs/TROUBLESHOOTING.md

 `DAJIN2` depends on the `pysam` package, which in turn requires `htslib`.
 These dependencies are critical for the functionality of `DAJIN2` but can pose installation challenges:

 - `htslib` requires `zlib.h`, which may not be available on all systems by default.
-- As of the latest update, `htslib v1.18`, there is no support for Windows via Bioconda.
+- As of the latest update, `htslib v1.21`, [there is no support for Windows via Bioconda](https://anaconda.org/bioconda/htslib).

 ### Recommended Installation Method

-#### Using Conda/Mamba
+#### Using Conda

-We strongly recommend using Conda or Mamba for installation, as they efficiently manage the complex dependencies of `pysam` and `htslib`:
+We strongly recommend using Conda for installation, as they efficiently manage the complex dependencies of `pysam` and `htslib`:

 1. Install the latest Conda if you have not already.
-You can download Conda from [here](https://docs.conda.io/en/latest/miniconda.html).
+You can download `miniforge` from [here](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3).

 2. Setup the [Bioconda](https://bioconda.github.io/) channel: